The Ultimate List of Mystery Books for 2024

 When Nana’s body is found dead with a creepy poem written on the wall beside her, they each begin to suspect each other- after all, one of them is a murderer.
 Soon, everybody’s secrets start to come out as the members of the family die one at a time.

-This pick from isolation books had me guessing until the very end and definitely has the feeling of “And Then There Were None”.
+This book had me guessing until the very end and definitely has the feeling of “And Then There Were None”.
 In the true Alice Feeney style, I had no idea what was going to happen next so, I stopped trying to guess so I could just enjoy the thrill of the ride.
-You will love this pick from the Ultimate List of Beach Reads 2023.
-It is a locked room mystery at its finest.
-If you are looking for books for fall to snuggle up with, this one will not disappoint.

 the woman in cabin 10